olena-syrotenko/design-patterns/README.md

 **Implementation**:
   1. identify _intrinsic_ (unchanging data duplicated across many objects) and _extrinsic_ (contextual data unique to each object) states of object
   2. implement Flyweight with intrinsic state and methods that accept extrinsic state as parameters. this object must be immutable
-  3. implement Flyweight factory whoch caches flyweights and provide methods to get them
+  3. implement Flyweight factory which caches flyweights and provides methods to get them
   4. in client either maintaining extrinsic state or compute it when using flyweights

 **Pitfalls**: